 Chrome OS is Google's alternative to Windows and, essentially, is a more complex version of the Chrome browser with a desktop.
 It's ridiculously simple to use, updates itself and lacks the confusion and complexity that often hobbles Windows and macOS.
 That said, it is less capable for professional use than the other operating systems.
 But for most users at home or in education it provides more than enough functionality.

-Here's our list of of the best Chrome OS laptops and we'll be adding more in as time goes on.
+Here's our list of the best Chrome OS laptops and we'll be adding more in as time goes on.

 Our pick of the best Chromebooks to buy today